iyobo/jollofjs/packages/isvalid/README.md

 In the above example we have specified a custom validator.
 In the specific case we test whether the data is of type `Date`.
 If not we pass an error to the callback.
 Otherwise we call the callback function with no error and the valid object.

-The asyncronous nature of the library, allows for syncronous operations in custom functions.
+The asynchronous nature of the library, allows for asynchronous operations in custom functions.

 The custom function must take three parameters